-Whether it’s an annual event planned weeks in advance or an impulsive adventure with wine and pizza gathered on the way, picnics are one of summer’s greatest pleasures, and the city is filled with possibilities in the form of parks and gardens.
-New York City is also known for its accessible secrets, and our short list of urban escapes–whether hidden in plain sight or tucked away–are great to visit any time, but as off-the-beaten path picnic spots they shine.
+Thankfully, with correct social distancing measures, picnics are considered a safe way to have fun this summer, and the city is filled with possibilities in the form of parks and gardens.
+New York City is also known for its accessible secrets, and our shortlist of urban escapes–whether hidden in plain sight or tucked away–are great to visit any time, but as off-the-beaten-path picnic spots, they shine.

 1. The Hallett Nature Sanctuary in Central Park

 Enter at 6th Avenue and Central Park South

 One of the three woodlands (with the Ramble and North Woods), this section is often referred to as Central Park’s “secret garden.”
 It was closed off to the public by then-Parks Commissioner Robert Moses in the 1930s for use as a bird sanctuary.
 As a result, it remained largely untouched until 2001, when the lush four-acre peninsula was reclaimed and tended by the Central Park Conservancy as part of their Woodlands Initiative.
 The area continues to be a refuge for wildlife, but it’s also a newly-discovered favorite for park visitors seeking a peaceful haven.
 While the sanctuary is still fenced off, a rustic gate now marks the entrance to new pathways.
 The Hallett Nature Sanctuary is open daily from 10:00 A.M. until just before sunset; get directions here.

 The Heather Garden at Fort Tryon Park.
 Photo via Wikimedia Commons